CipherGirl/blog/content/posts/2020-12-06-Everything-you-need-to-know-about-Outreachy/index.md

 ### Final Application

 For submitting the final application you have to record at least one contribution to each project.
 And some other fields are asking about your experience open-source software user/contributor.
+There is one field that's quite important is the 'Timeline'.
+Here you have to breakdown you internship task in details.
+It's like your planning of how and when will be deliverables of your tasks.
+It's just for reference, it won't be exact afterall.
+But the mentor will be impressed if you can show them that you have understood the task process and have somewhat knowledge of how and when to do the tasks.
+Some projects may have task list during the internship.
+Some doesn't, in that case, you can contact with mentor about the what will be tasks during the internship.
+You can also ask help with the 'Timeline'.
+Make sure you discuss with your mentor about the timeline 5-7 days before the submission deadline.
+So that you can work with the timeline depending on your mentors response.

-To avoid any sort of technical issues/faults submit the final application at least 2-3 hours before the deadline time.
+To avoid any sort of technical issues/faults submit the final application at least 2-3 hours before the deadline time or maybe a day if possible.

 Now that you have submitted the final application, you can still contribute and record them.
 You can also talk to your mentor about your next move.
 Ask for suggestions if you need to learn about any tools used by the project.
 And finally the least favorite part **WAITING** for the result.

+# How to Prepare For Next Outreachy Round

+Outreachy round happens 2 times a year.
+So the next round is always soon.
+It's really important to prepare yourself before the Outreachy application opens.
+As it's focused for free and open-source projects you should gather some experience beforehand to get yourself through the Outreachy application process easily.
+Let me explain how you can prepare step by step.

+1. If you have no experience working on Open Source project, you better start do some internet search about that and try to get into contributing to some projects.
+If you are just starting out, these are some website that may help you -> https://opensource.guide/how-to-contribute/, https://github.com/freeCodeCamp/how-to-contribute-to-open-source, https://www.firsttimersonly.com/.

+2. You should keep eye on the Outreachy site to know when next round is opening.
+It's better to subscripe to their newsletter too.
+That's what I did.
+It's a good idea to explore previous projects and skills in the Outreachy site, so that you can have idea about the common projects requirements and prepare for it.

+3. If you are new to open source and first time trying for Outreachy, you should start contributing different open source projects for practicing.
+You'll gain experience of colaborating, you'll practice VCS (Version Control System, as git).

+4. Practice communicating to project maintainers.
+Contributing open source can be intimidating.
+It's important that you have good communication skill.
+During the contribution phase as there's lots of applicants fighting for task assignments and all.
+You'll be really intimidated by that but if you know how to commnunicate, you'll stand out.

+# Post Outreachy Internship Selection Phase

 ## The Internship